lubkoKuzenko/angular-clean-code/README.md

 npm install --save-dev stylelint stylelint-config-standard
 ```

-2. Create a .htmlhintrc configuration file in the root of your project:
+2. Create a .stylelintrc configuration file in the root of your project:

 ```.stylelintrc
 {